thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 Now you plug 'n play 'n earn money ;-)

+== Todo-list ==
+1. Add a "copy/paste" feature that magically converts the HTML code in Wordpress shortcode
+1. Add a widget feature to add directly your Amazon Widgets in any sidebar of your blog
+1. Add support for all Amazon Partners programs
+1. Support for these widgets:
+ * Products cloud
+ * My favourites
+ * Wishlist
+ * etc.
+1. Makes you earning a lot of money thanks to this widget ;-)

 == Release notes ==

+= Version 1.1 =
+ * secured plugin directory using new WP 2.6 constants (backward compatibility for WP 2.5)
+ * improved welcoming text to give more accurate hyperlinks
+ * fixed typo issues
+ * added Amazon Widgets rich text editor button:
+  * handles all supported widgets for now
+  * easy inclusion without reading the documentation
+ * added the ability to hide the documentation from writing pages

 = Version 1.0 =
  * added Strict Standards compliance mode (`object` instead of `iframe`)